The Best Banff Activities That You Will Love

 Banff is known for its striking mountainous landscape and for its stunning turquoise-blue glacier lakes like Lake Louise.
 People visit to enjoy many outdoor activities like hiking and boating, enjoying the views from a mountain top like Sulfur Mountain, and exploring the quaint small resort town of Banff.

-Banff is both the name of the national park and a town which is quite small.
-Banff Ave is the main drag in town, offering some chateau-like hotels, great little boutiques, fantastic restaurants, and amazing mountain views.
+Banff is both the name of the national park and a town that is quite small.
+Banff Ave is the main drag in the city, offering chateau-like hotels, great little boutiques, fantastic restaurants, and incredible mountain views.

 It’s a popular tourist destination, especially in the summer, and can get quite crowded.